phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 Representational State Transfer, or **REST**, is an architectural style for distributed hypermedia systems.
 Introduced and first defined in 2000 in Chapter 5, REST, of the doctoral dissertation "Architectural Styles and the Design of Network-based Software Architecture" by Roy Fielding.

 **Hypermedia**, or hypertext, is defined by the presence of application control information embedded within, or as a layer above, the presentation of information.
-Hypermedia allows for a virtually unbound network of resources while also guiding users through an application as they navigate said relationships.
+Hypermedia allows for a virtually unbound network of resources while also guiding users through an application as they navigate through hyperlinks.

 A **resource** is the intended conceptual target of a hypertext reference.

 **Representational state** indicates the current state of a requested resource, the desired state for a requested resource, or the value of some other resource, such as a representation of the input data within a client’s query form, or a representation of some error condition for a response.

-A **hyperlink** or link, is the representation of a virtual uni-directional relationship between the context resource represented by the document in which the link is found, and another resource.
+A **hyperlink** or simply link, is the representation of a virtual uni-directional relationship between the context resource represented by the document in which the link is found, and another resource.
 A link consists of a hypertext reference, a hypermedia relationship identifier, and communication protocol information.

 A **hypertext reference** or href, is the target's Uniform Resource Identifier.